kobrient/rust_dedicated/README.md

 # rust_dedicated
 Dedicated Rust Game Server in a Docker container

+## Prerequisites
+1. Docker
+2. Access to [dockerhub](https://hub.docker.com/r/cm2network/steamcmd/) to pull images
+3. Ability to forward ports to the host

 ## Setup
 1. Change permissions on `rust-data` folder to `777` so that Steam user within Docker container can read and write data to that directory.
 This ensures that world and player data is persistent across container restarts.